 Brief biographies and snippets from the life of many contemporary and historical Christian hero.
 After each story there is a short devotion on character.20 hero’s are covered in each book.We also use these books in our sunday school.

 * These authors also write fictional stories based on these heroes.
 My kids have enjoyed many of them.

 God’s Smuggler by Brother Andrew

 A Dutch Christian smuggles Bibles behind the iron curtain.
 Incredible miracles

 An African boy from Zimbabwe is rejected by his family and becomes a gang member,(this is upsetting for young children).
 God’s mercy and the the power of prayer shine through in this story.

 The Screwtape Letters by CS Lewis

-Probably suitable for Year 5 and up.
+Probably suitable for high school.